 Countries that recycle wastewater into drinking water

-English speakers like to call this water "toilet-to-tap water."
-Literally, this means water that goes from your toilet bowl to your tap.
-It's an unappealing expression that ignores the many chemical, physical, and biological processes involved in recycling wastewater into high-quality drinking water.
+English speakers like to call this water “toilet-to-tap water.”
+Literally: water that goes from your toilet bowl to your faucet.
+It’s an unappealing term that overlooks the many chemical, physical, and biological processes involved in recycling wastewater into high-quality drinking water.

 Julie Mendret, University of Montpellier